skovati/skovati.github.io/README.md

 cd kripto/bin
 ```
 ```
-kripto init - create a new portfolio kripto add - Use 'kripto add <currency> <amount>' to add a new crypto kripto remove - Use 'kripto remove <currency>' to remove kripto update - Use 'kripto update <currency>' <new amount> to update holdings kripto list - lists current porfolio and holdings kripto help - show this message
+kripto init - Create a new portfolio kripto add - Use 'kripto add <currency> <amount>' to add a new crypto kripto remove - Use 'kripto remove <currency>' to remove kripto update - Use 'kripto update <currency>' <new amount> to update holdings kripto list - Lists current porfolio and holdings kripto help - Show this message
 ```